Atomowyy/picoCTF-writeup/General Skills/dont-you-love-banners/solution.md

 - /etc/shadow
 - /etc/passwd

+You can watch [this](https://youtu.be/eq097dEB8Sw?si=_hRWsacxgCcdLvrA) really great video about cracking linux passwords to understand it better.

 Copy content of both files to your local machine, save as text files.
 Now we will be using **unshadow** utility of kali linux.
 This will combine both files.

 ~~~bash